 Bear in mind that woodpeckers bring warnings of a kind.

-Let every little woodpecker - and surgeon, of course - carry his own song around.
+Let every little woodpecker - and surgeon - carry his own song around.
 Here is a freedom field.

 The jolly woodpecker and the ardent surgeon want to hurt no man.